SUSE/rmt/PACKAGE.md

 6. Stage the changes by running `osc addremove`.
 7. Commit the changes into OBS by running `osc ci`.

+#### Tag and Release the New Version on Github

+1. Tag the version locally and push it to github:
+    ```
+    git tag -a v<version> # for example git tag -a v1.0.0
+    git push --tags
+    ```
+2. On github, submit a release for the tag.
+See https://help.github.com/en/articles/creating-releases for assistance.

 #### Submit Requests to openSUSE Factory and SLES

 To get a maintenance request accepted, each changelog entry needs to have at